-A primary objective in a first course in mechanics is to help develop a student's ability first to analyze problems in a simple and logical manner, and then to apply basic principles to its solution.
+A primary objective in a first course in mechanics is to help develop a student's ability first to analyze problems in a simple and logical manner, and then to apply basic principles to their solutions.
 A strong conceptual understanding of these basic mechanics principles is essential for successfully solving mechanics problems.
-We hope that this text, as well as the proceeding volume, Vector Mechanics for Engineers: Dynamics, will help instructors achieve these goals.[†]
+We hope this text will help instructors achieve these goals.